-- Before submitting the application (when you reach the point that payment is necessary), contact City Year's National Alumni Affairs office to request a verification letter.
-Please send an email to Amanda Smidt, City Year's National Manager of Alumni & Career Services, at firstname.lastname@example.org with "LSU Graduate Program Application: City Year verification letter request” in the subject line and include the site where you serve(d) and dates of service in the email.
+- Before submitting the application (when you reach the point that payment is necessary), request City Year verification.
+To get the application fee waived and to be considered for the scholarship, a service verification letter must be requested by emailing firstname.lastname@example.org with "LSU Graduate: service verification letter" in the subject line.
+Within the email, include the site where you served and your corps graduation month and year.
 This letter will be sent to the Admissions Office (email@example.com)and added to applicant file.

 - Once your participation in City Year is confirmed, the application fees will be paid from the Academic Support Fund and you will be contacted by the Admissions Office to access your application in order to complete the online submission process.

 - Submit one official transcript from each college or university attended; and submit official GRE or GMAT test scores (as applicable) to complete the application process.

 Applying for the LSU City Year Alumni Graduate Scholarship

 - The scholarship award is $5,200 per year ($2,600 per semester) for two years or four semesters, not including summer or intercession terms, for a total scholarship of $10,400 over the two years or four semesters.
 This scholarship covers approximately 30% of tuition and fees for a non-Louisiana resident recipient and approximately 83% for a recipient with in-state residency.

 Scholarship Criteria and Required Documents: